nick9lee/TicTacToe/README.md

 # TicTacToe
-text-based tictactoe game
+console-based tictactoe game

-the main is in Game.java
+main is in Game.java

+to run in terminal write
+javac Game.java - to create class files java Game.java - to run in terminal